 9.5 The contract

 9.5.1 A contract should be drawn up between the Contract Giver and the Contract Acceptor which specifies their respective responsibilities and communication processes relating to the outsourced activities.
 Technical aspects of the contract should be drawn up by competent persons suitably knowledgeable in related outsourced activities and Good Manufacturing Practice.
-All arrangements for outsourced activities must be in accordance with regulations in force and the Marketing Authorisation for the product concerned and agreed by both parties.
+All arrangements for outsourced activities must be in accordance with regulations in force and the Marketing Authorization for the product concerned and agreed by both parties.

 9.5.2 The contract should describe clearly which party to the contract has responsibility for conducting each step of the outsourced activity, e.g. knowledge management, technology transfer, supply chain, subcontracting, quality and purchasing of materials, testing and releasing materials, undertaking production and quality controls (including in-process controls, sampling and analysis).